openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 Many banes will persist for a longer duration if you fail three resist rolls to shake them off.
 As such, you should keep a tally of any banes which you to fail resist .

-**Example**
+> ##### Example of Resisting Banes
+>

-After standing toe-to-toe with an Ichor Demon for six rounds, Garcon is afflicted with three banes: *persistent damage*, *slowed*, and *blinded*.
+> After standing toe-to-toe with an Ichor Demon for six rounds, Garcon is afflicted with three banes: *persistent damage*, *slowed*, and *blinded*.
 He uses his move action to attempt to resist these banes, so he rolls a d20 for each one, getting an 8, 16, and 9, respectively.
 Therefore, Garcon manages to shake off *slowed*, but he is still suffering from *persistent damage* and *blinded*.
 He notes on his character sheet that he has failed to resist each of these banes once.

 ### Minor Actions